aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 - Request timeout
 - 5xx HTTP errors

 On receiving a temporary error, clients SHOULD do exponential backoff with a capped number of tries.
-If all tries are exhausted, clients SHOULD treat the request as a long-term error.
+If all tries are exhausted, clients MUST treat the request as a long-term error.

 Long term errors include, for instance: